AkRS03/Vikara-AI/README.md

 [6 rows x 13 columns]

 These entries were obtained upon testing and sharing the project with my family, I can share an excel of these reports if asked for, I encourage the team of Vikara AI to send in their own queries as well and I can show those entries too in the aforementioned excel sheet.

+> These entries were obtained upon testing and sharing the project with my family.
+An Excel version of these reports can also be shared.
+Team members are encouraged to submit their own queries to see their entries reflected.

+## Local Setup

+To run the project locally, first clone the repository and navigate into it:

+git clone <your-repo-url>
+cd Vikara-AI

+Install the dependencies:

+pip install -r requirements.txt

+Set up environment variables.
+Generate a Groq API key at https://console.groq.com/keys and then set:

+- GROQ_API_KEY="your_api_key"
+- DATABASE_URL="postgresql://client_complaints_log_fb28_user:Jdc9uQCLrKZh7JOn7ie5J6Q21ntDSHxQ@dpg-d4ntaoje5dus738f1450-a.oregon-- postgres.render.com/client_complaints_log_fb28"
+- MODEL_NAME="llama-3.3-70b-versatile"

+> Note: MODEL_NAME is recommended as it allows for most free tokens.
+DATABASE_URL points to the prototype database; you can use database_view.py to query ticket entries.

+### Run the backend:

+> uvicorn app.api:app --reload

+### Run the frontend:
+Open a new terminal
+> cd frontend <br>
+> streamlit run app.py

+Optionally, use database_view.py to inspect tickets in the database.